Vlaardingen: History

-The flood disaster of December 21, 1163 (Saint Thomas Flood), ended the growth of Vlaardingen.
+A flood disaster of December 21, 1163 (Saint Thomas Flood), ended the growth of Vlaardingen.
 The Counts of Holland moved away and its development stagnated.

-It is known that in 1273 Vlaardingen was granted city rights by Floris V, Count of Holland.
-Older city rights are possible, but not provable.
+In 1273, Vlaardingen was granted town privileges by Floris V, Count of Holland.
+Older town privileges are possible, but not provable.

 In 1574, during the Eighty Years War of Dutch independence, a group of Watergeuzen burnt down Vlaardingen as commanded by William of Orange to prevent the Spanish from capturing the town.
 Vlaardingen later became a shipbuilding area and a significant harbour for the herring fishing industry.
 The fishing boats (originally "haringbuizen", later also "sloepen" and "loggers") ceased to use Vlaardingen in the years after World War II.

-In 1855 the former municipality of Zouteveen was merged into the municipality Vlaardingerambacht which in turn was merged with Vlaardingen during the occupation of the Netherlands in the Second World War by the Germans in 1941.
+In 1855, the former municipality of Zouteveen was merged into the municipality Vlaardingerambacht which in turn was merged with Vlaardingen in 1941 during the German occupation of the Netherlands.

-Because of the industrialization in and close to Vlaardingen, the city suffered from heavy air pollution and, sometimes, pathogenic smog during the 1970s.
+Because of industrialization in and close to Vlaardingen, the town suffered from heavy air pollution and, sometimes, pathogenic smog during the 1970s.
 One day, a high school had to be closed because of the smog.
 Many environmental groups arose in and around Vlaardingen as it was seen as one of the most polluted cities of the country.

 Vlaardingen consists of eight districts/neighbourhoods: